dmitriyshub/ocp-kdump/docs/CRASH_TOOL_README.md

 ## Take Remedial Actions

-- If the issue is kernel-related, consider updating to a newer kernel version
+- If the issue is kernel-related, consider upgrading to a newer OS version

 - Run hardware diagnostics if the crash indicates potential hardware failure

 - Adjust system configurations (e.g., memory limits, swap space) if the crash was related to resource exhaustion

-- Always ensure your system and tools are up to date, and consult additional resources if you encounter uncommon issues

 ---